Diagnosis and Treatment of Hand and Wrist Sprains in Wake County

-A wrist sprain occurs when the ligaments that support the wrist stretch beyond their normal limits or tear.
-Ligaments are strong, fibrous tissues that keep your bones in proper position and stabilize the joint.
-Your wrist can suddenly twist or bend, such as by falling onto an outstretched hand.
-Wrist sprains are common injuries and can range from mild to severe, depending on how much damage there is to the ligaments.
+A hand and/or wrist sprain occurs when the ligaments that support the hand/wrist stretch beyond their normal limits, leading to a potential tear.
+Ligaments are strong, fibrous tissues that keep your bones in the proper position and stabilize the joint.
+Certain actions can cause the sudden twisting or bending of the wrist, such as falling onto an outstretched hand.
+Hand/wrist sprains are common injuries and can range from mild to severe, depending on how much damage there is to the ligaments.

-Sprains are graded, depending on the degree of injury to the ligaments.
+Sprains are graded depending on the degree of injury to the ligaments.
+Treatment for your hand/wrist sprain will depend on the severity of your injury.

 - Grade 1 sprain (mild): The ligaments are overstretched, but there are no tears.